 In this case, the insurer isn’t charging premiums based on your unlicensed husband’s record but — without the exclusion — would be on the hook for the damage he caused while driving your grandmother’s car.

 Exclusions aren’t allowed in every state, but in states that do allow it, an insurance company can request an exclusion form be signed to continue to keep a policy active — without fear that a high-risk household member will cost it money.
 The main categories of drivers insurers will target to exclude include:

 - Individuals without a license

 - Individuals with a suspended or revoked license

 - Individuals with a bad driving record

 - Individuals with a DUI or other major offense

 If your grandmother signs the exclusion form, her car insurance company should be guaranteed that it wouldn’t be liable to pay for an accident that is at the hands of your unlicensed husband.

-If your grandmother feels uncomfortable signing this form, then she should shop around for car insurance to find an auto insurer that will offer her a policy without excluding her husband from it.
+Suppose your grandmother feels uncomfortable signing this form.
+In that case, she should shop around for car insurance to find an auto insurer that will offer her a policy without excluding your husband.

 She may find that insurance will be more expensive without excluding your husband since when she compares shops, she will need to disclose that your husband lives in the household and is without a valid license.
 But at least she can determine what the cost is to exclude him or not and decide which way she wants to go.